takeshiakuma/takeshiakuma/README.md

-- 👋 Hi, I’m @takeshiakuma
+- 👋 Hi, I’m @CocoyAvila
 - 👀 I’m interested in web design and gaming program
 - 🌱 I’m currently learning Php, python and some design
-- 📫 My Email is takeshiakuma25@gmail.com
+- 📫 My Email is avilacocoy25@gmail.com

 <!---
 takeshiakuma/takeshiakuma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.